zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver09.md

-## NAMESERVER08: Testing QNAME case insensitivity
+## NAMESERVER09: Testing QNAME case sensitivity

 ### Test case identifier
-NAMESERVER08 Verify whether the authoritative nameserver returns same results for equivalent names with different cases in the request.
+NAMESERVER09 Verify whether the authoritative nameserver returns same results for equivalent names with different cases in the request.

 ### Objective
 There has been cases where the nameservers respond with complete case-sensitivity (in violation of the DNS standards): that is, they match the exact case of the name in the response; but return different results for equivalent names with different cases in the request (typically NXDOMAIN).

 ### Inputs